 Note that home values in Utah vary significantly depending on where you settle down.
-In Summit County, which contains Park City, the median home value is nearly $500,000 and property taxes are over$2,000 per homeowner.
-In Emery County home values are closer to $130,000 and most homeowners pay less than $1,000 annually in property taxes.
+In Summit County, which contains Park City, the median home value is more than $500,000 and property taxes average more than $2,200 per homeowner.
+In Emery County, home values are closer to $130,000 and most homeowners pay less than $1,000 annually in property taxes.

 What is the Utah property tax circuit breaker?